 A student must maintain academic program eligibility requirements.

 Eligibility for Financial Aid

-Students seeking to enroll in credit courses under the tuition waiver program are responsible for filing a Free Application for Financial Aid Application (www.fafsa.gov) and providing all necessary information to determine financial aid eligibility.
+Students seeking to enroll in credit courses under the tuition waiver program are responsible for filing a Free Application for Federal Student Aid (www.fafsa.gov) and providing to the Office of Financial Aid all necessary information requested to determine financial aid eligibility.

 Any eligible student receiving financial aid that is not sufficient to pay the full amount of tuition will be entitled to have the remaining tuition not covered by financial aid waived by William Paterson.

 The following Fees and Charges are not covered by the unemployment waiver:

 Lab fees, insurance fees, transportation fees, parking fees, housing/dorm fees, orientation fees, admission application fees, acceptance fees, approved tuition waiver application fee, student teaching fee, and distance learning fees are not applicable.
 Additional fees may not be covered.